The Drab Princess, the Black Cat, and the Satisfying Break-Up

 The Drab Princess, the Black Cat, and the Satisfying Break-Up (地味姫と黒猫の、円満な婚約破棄, Jimihime to Kuroneko no, Enman na Konyaku Haki) is a Japanese light novel series written by Rino Mayumi and illustrated by Hachi.
 It began serialization as a web novel published on Shōsetsuka ni Narō in January 2020.
 It was later acquired by Futabasha who began releasing it under their M Novels f imprint in September 2020.
 A manga adaptation illustrated by Asana Haine began serialization on Futabasha's Gaugau Monster manga service in December 2020.

+Plot

+Seren has been teased all her life due to her "gloomy" appearance, especially in comparison to her younger sister.
+She overhears her fiancé talk about how he should have been engaged with her younger sister, hearing this she decides to annul the engagement, and train to become a high level magician with the help of a man named Viol and his black cat familiar.

 Media

 Light novel

 Written by Rino Mayumi, The Drab Princess, the Black Cat, and the Satisfying Break-Up began serialization on Shōsetsuka ni Narō on January 27, 2020.
 It was later acquired by Futabasha who began publishing the series under its M Novels f light novel imprint on September 15, 2020.
-Nine volumes (including seven released digital-only) have been released as of September 10, 2025.
+Ten volumes (including eight released digital-only) have been released as of June 10, 2026.

 In March 2022, Cross Infinite World announced that they had licensed the series for English digital-only publication.